Nuqb/Liars-Dice/README.md

 ![Express](https://img.shields.io/badge/Express-v5.1.0-blue)
 ![WebSocket](https://img.shields.io/badge/WebSocket-v8.18.1-orange)

+## 🎮 Play Online
+You can play the game online at: [https://liars-dice-twuh.onrender.com](https://liars-dice-twuh.onrender.com)

+> Note: The deployed site may take around 30 seconds to start up when first accessed.
+This is normal behavior for the hosting platform.

 ## 🎲 About the Game

 Liars' Dice is a classic dice game where players try to deceive each other about the dice they have.
 Players roll dice in secret and make bids about the number of dice of a certain value exist among all players' dice.
 The game combines elements of probability, deception, and strategy.